The Future of EHS Compliance Lies in Cloud-Based Software

 If you’re coming from paper files, manual data entry is the only viable option.
 You’ll need to decide whether you want to enter all historical records or establish a cut-off date, such as the two most recent calendar years.

 Programmatically Importing Data

-After the mapping of the legacy data to the new system is complete, our software engineers will set up a quality assurance (QA) site so that the data import can be tested.
+After the mapping of the legacy data to the new system is complete, software engineers may set up a quality assurance (QA) site where you can test the data import.

-Once everyone agrees that the imported data looks good, we’ll set up a cut-off date to transition from the legacy system to the new one.
-The full process can take as little as a week for simple data sets up to a couple of months for more complex requirements.
+Once the imported data looks good, you can set up a cut-off date to transition from the legacy system to the new one.
+The full process can take as little as a week for simple data sets and up to a couple of months for more complex requirements.

 Stepping into the Future